obsidian-html/obsidian-html.github.io/md/index.md

 This is an example project showing off the capabilities of [Obsidian-html](https://github.com/obsidian-html/obsidian-html).

 In short, this code converts Obsidian notes to proper markdown, and then spits out a site like this.
-You can find the generated markdown here: [To be created](/not_created.md).
+[You can find the generated markdown here](https://github.com/obsidian-html/obsidian-html.github.io/tree/main/md).

 > All credit to this site's design goes to Andy Matuschak.
 I basically [stole his design](https://notes.andymatuschak.org/Evergreen_notes) because I think it is perfect.